satansdeer/satansdeer.github.com/_posts/2017-11-11-dont-mock-what-you-dont-own.markdown

 ## Wait, What Perspective?

-I mean, TDD is not only about testing, it's also about design.
+I mean, __TDD is not only about testing__, it's also about design.
 Mocking external lib won't help you to create good design, because you don't have any control over it.

 The idea is to use mocks as quick and rough prototypes, to see how your _thing_ will be integrated into existing code.
 If you see that the interface is not very handy – you just write the mock differently, with different methods or with different method signatures.